TheJumpCloud/jcapi-ruby/jcapiv2/docs/SystemGroupsApi.md

 # **graph_system_group_traverse_user**
 > Array&lt;GraphObjectWithPaths&gt; graph_system_group_traverse_user(group_id, content_type, accept, opts)

-List the Users associated with a System Group
+List the Users bound to a System Group

-This endpoint will return Users associated with a System Group.
+This endpoint will return all Users bound to a System Group, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths.
-The `attributes` object is a key/value hash of attributes specifically set for this group.
+The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this System Group to the corresponding User; this array represents all grouping and/or associations that would have to be removed to deprovision the User from this System Group.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/systemgroups/{group_id}/users ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/systemgroups/{GroupID}/users \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Example
 ```ruby